-Tuition and fees are due in the Business Office each semester by the end of the first business day following the official drop period.
-Adjustments to student accounts are recorded as necessary, due to schedule changes that result from the course add and drop process.
-At the beginning of each semester the Business Office will email students regarding the availability of student statements.
+Adjustments to student accounts are updated as necessary, due to schedule changes that result from the course add and drop process.
 Student account information is available online in their MyMTI account.
 Statements can be viewed and printed in MyMTI.
 It is the student's responsibility to check email and MyMTI on a regular basis.